Korean variety show: Observational variety shows

-Audition programs
+Music audition shows

-Recently, Korean entertainment programs have been losing popularity, however, audition programs have been loved for quite some time and are still enjoyed by many viewers.
+Recently, Korean entertainment programs have been losing popularity; however, audition programs have been loved for quite some time and are still enjoyed by many viewers.
 In a country with a population of 50 million, a record of two million people participated in a program's preliminary auditions for the 2012 edition of Superstar K Season 4 (Mnet).
 When Superstar K came out, each broadcaster with an audition program experienced the same or slightly different audition trend at the same time.
 Several examples include: the survival audition for K Pop Star (SBS), and Voice Korea (Mnet).

-Love Variety programs
+Dating and relationship shows

-This category includes programs such as We Got Married, Heart signal etc. Recently, the category has been popular with viewers' which has not gone unnoticed by broadcasters.
+This category includes programs such as We Got Married, Heart Signal, etc. Recently, the category has been popular with viewers, which has not gone unnoticed by broadcasters.
 In the 2020s, love variety programs featuring ordinary people began to flourish.
-TV programs include 'I am a solo', 'Dolsingles', and so on.
-In addition, a love variety program aired through various Over-the-top media service was also very popular.
-Examples include TVING's 'transfer relationship' and Kakao TV's 'Change days'.
+TV programs include I'm Solo, Single's Inferno, and so on.
+In addition, a love variety program aired through various over-the-top media service was also very popular.
+Examples include TVING's EXchange and Kakao TV's Change Days.
 The love variety programs were so popular that they were made into a series.

-Food programs
+Food shows

-Muk-bang
+Mukbang

-Muk-bang has already become popular content for broadcasting companies and Internet broadcasters.
+Mukbang has already become popular content for broadcasting companies and Internet broadcasters.
 According to a survey, 65 percent of respondents said that these shows are their favorite TV or online programs.

 The real "eating broadcast", which only has scenes of people sitting and eating food, has begun to appear on one-person broadcasts such as AfreecaTV.
-The Internet audience began to grow to see BJ in an online streamer eating food, and the word Muk-bang (a host eats food and interacts with an audience) was coined.
+The Internet audience began to grow to see BJ in an online streamer eating food, and the word mukbang (a host eats food and interacts with an audience) was coined.
 There were many programs, such as Tasty Roads and Wednesday Food Talk.

 Cook-bang

 In the past, most of the Korean cooking programs were life information programs where cooking experts and cooking researchers appeared alone and taught cooking.
 It was programing clearly aimed at Korean housewives.
 But cook-bang is different.
 Most of these shows are in the form of entertainment.
 There are programs where different chefs compete and tell the story of winning through fair competition.
 An example is Please Take Care of My Refrigerator.
-There is a cooking room with a story of relaxation, co-prosperity and empathy in Mr.Baek's Home Recipe (집밥 백선생).
+There is a cooking room with a story of relaxation, co-prosperity and empathy in Mr. Baek's Home Recipe (집밥 백선생).